RX309Electronics/LSC_Indoor_camera/README.md

 ```
 up_bootargs=setenv bootargs console=ttyS1,115200n8 mem=${holily_mem}M@0x0 rmem=18M@0x2e00000 init=/linuxrc rootfstype=squashfs root=/dev/mtdblock5 rw mtdparts=${mtdparts}.
 ```
 As you can see standard kernel parameters, and this is where we can break in.
+By changing the 'Init' or 'rdinit' parameter from standard '/linuxrc' to '/bin/sh' we basically say to the kernel to run /bin/sh (standard busybox shell) as PID 1 process.
+In Unix and *Nix PID 1 is the process that inmideatly runs after the kernel has initialised and runs till the device is shut off and has to keep running the whole time (otherwise you get a kernel panic). /linuxrc basically runs the standard init scripts and starts the application while /bin/sh presents a non-passsword-protected shell to us.
-Here is the command to update the up_bootargs to bypass the normal init:
+Here are the commands to update the up_bootargs to bypass the normal init:
 ```
 setenv up_bootargs'setenv bootargs console=ttyS1,115200n8 mem=${holily_mem}M@0x0 rmem=18M@0x2e00000 init=/bin/sh rootfstype=squashfs root=/dev/mtdblock5 rw mtdparts=${mtdparts}'.
+saveenv
+boot
 ```
-Its also in a file if you like to copy and paste: (https://github.com/RX309Electronics/LSC_Indoor_camera/blob/main/bootargs_shell)

-By changing the 'Init' or 'rdinit' parameter from standard '/linuxrc' to '/bin/sh' we basically say to the kernel to run /bin/sh (standard busybox shell) as PID 1 process.
-In Unix and *Nix PID 1 is the process that inmideatly runs after the kernel has initialised and runs till the device is shut off and has to keep running the whole time (otherwise you get a kernel panic). /linuxrc basically runs the standard init scripts and starts the application while /bin/sh presents a non-passsword-protected shell to us.
-After changing the parameter and typing 'saveenv' to write the changes to the flash chip, we can simply run 'boot' to start the kernel.
  After it has booted it should present a shell to us.
 If we are in the shell, there are a few things we have to do first.
-Because we bypassed the normal Init process we have to manually execute some commands to mount the standard required Linux directories and to prepare the system just like the normal Init process had done.
+Because we bypassed the normal Init process we have to manually execute some commands to mount the standard required Linux directories and to prepare the system just like the normal Init process did.
 First we mount the required filesystems, run the commands below in the shell i extracted from the rcS script in the filesystem:
 ```
 mount -t tmpfs tmpfs /dev
 mkdir -p /dev/pts